rocky-linux/documentation/docs/guides/backup/rsync_ssh.md

 /usr/local/sbin/rsync_dirs
 ```

-The file you created on the target should no-longer exist, because it does not exist on the source.
+The file you created on the target should no longer exist because it does not exist on the source.

-Assuming all of this worked as expected, change the script to synchronize all the directories that you want.
+Assuming all of this worked as expected, change the script to synchronize all the directories you want.

 ## Automating everything

-You probably do not want to manually run this script every time you want to synchronize.
+You may not want to run this script every time you want to synchronize manually.
 Use a `crontab` to do this automatically on a schedule.
 To run this script at 11 PM every night:

 ```bash
 crontab -e